cBollins/Logistic-Regression-Build/README.md

 This notebook introduces the sigmoid and largely consists of a derivation of the loss function used in logistic regression.
 At the end, we will see a full implementation.

-This code-along was deeply informative about the deep workingso of logistic regression, and sharpened my intuition for applying it to binary classification problems.
+This code-along was deeply informative about the deep workings of logistic regression, and sharpened my intuition for applying it to binary classification problems.